scrabbletank/farhome-rules/rulesdoc.md

 - You gain _Resistance 3_ to cold damage.
 - Any creature that moves within 3 tiles of you for the first time this round or starts their turn there makes a Stamina save against your spellcasting.
 On failure they gain Slow 3 until the end of their turn.
 - You may spend 5 AP to freeze a creature within 5 tiles.
 Make a spellcasting roll against the creatures Stamina save.
-On success they take 3 wound dice in cold damage, being frozen in ice until the end of their next turn on a critical.
+On success they take 0/3 in cold damage, being frozen in ice until the end of their next turn on a critical.
 While frozen they gain Resistance 2 to all but psychic damage and are stunned.
 - You have expertise with spells that deal cold damage.

 Only a single Power Word can be active at once, casting another Power Word spell ends any other Power Word spells you've cast.